Department of Mathematics

 Program and courses

-Our program is flexible and can serve a range of student interests.
-There are courses in pure mathematics as well as courses in probability and statistics and there is the possibility of including some courses in other mathematically-related disciplines.
+Our program is flexible and can serve a range of student interests, with courses ranging from pure mathematics to probability and statistics.

 Required background for the program

 Our students come from a range of backgrounds.
-Though primarily our students had an undergraduate major in mathematics, we also have students whose undergraduate majors were in science, engineering or other mathematical fields including economics.
+Though primarily our students had a undergraduate majors in mathematics, we also have students whose undergraduate majors were in science, engineering or other mathematical fields including economics.

 Application and admission